-Looking beyond 2016, the charts below project the assets and liabilities and the funding costs for the next 20 years assuming the State amortizes the liability over an open 30-year period.
+Looking beyond 2017, the charts below project the assets and liabilities and the funding costs for the next 20 years assuming the State amortizes the liability over an open 30-year period.

-As the above chart on the left shows, the actuarial liability increases from \$4.9 billion to \$10.6 billion during the next 20 years.
-The red line on the same chart shows the liability appearing on the State's financial statements, which is projected to remain fairly stable over the period.
-The green line shows the assets increasing from \$310 million to about \$4.7 billion.
-The difference between the grey bars and the green line results in the unfunded actuarial liability, which is projected to increase from \$4.6 billion today to \$5.9 billion over the 20-year period.
+As the above chart on the left shows, the actuarial liability increases from \$5.2 billion to \$12.9 billion during the next 20 years.
+The red line on the same chart shows the liability appearing on the State's financial statements, which is projected to increase slowly over the period to \$6.3 billion.
+The green line shows the assets increasing from \$355 million to about \$6.6 billion.

 The chart on the right shows the annual costs.
-Benefit payments, net of retiree contributions, are shown by the grey area and increase from 10.5% of pay or \$207 million to 16.2% of pay or \$604 million, the same as in the pay-as-you-go scenario.
+Benefit payments, net of retiree contributions, are shown by the grey area and increase from 10.7% of pay or \$219 million to 16.3% of pay or \$634 million, the same as in the pay-as-you-go scenario.
 The blue line represents the State's contribution.
-The red line represents the expense, which is higher than the contributions because it includes the change in the unfunded liability as well as the contribution.
-Under actuarial funding (paying the full ARC and a 7.20% discount rate) the GASB expense on the State's financial statements decreases as a percentage of pay.
+The red line represents the expense, which drops to negative \$521 million as assumption gains are recognized.
+The expense then jumps back up to above the assumed contributions as the assumption and experience gains and losses are depleted.
+Under actuarial funding (paying the full ARC and a 7.0% discount rate) the GASB expense on the State's financial statements decreases as a percentage of pay.
+The expense will remain fairly level as the assumed assumptions are met.